List of inventions and discoveries by women: Pediatrics

-The first disposable diaper was invented in 1946 by Marion Donovan, a professional-turned-housewife who wanted to ensure her children's cloth diapers remained dry while they slept.
+The first disposable diaper was invented in 1946 by Marion Donovan, a professional-turned-homemaker who wanted to ensure her children's cloth diapers remained dry while they slept.
 Donovan patented her design (called 'Boaters') in 1951.
 She also invented the first paper diapers, but executives did not invest in this idea and it was consequently scrapped for over ten years, until Procter & Gamble used Donovan's design ideas to create Pampers.

 Another diaper design was created by Valerie Hunter Gordon (née de Ferranti), who patented it in 1948.